Title IX Advisor Frequently Asked Questions

 7. Can a Title IX Advisor schedule a meeting with the Title IX Coordinator?

-It is permitted for a Title IX Advisor to request to meet with the Title IX Coordinator in advance of these interviews or meetings.
+It is permitted for a Title IX Advisor to request to meet with the EO/Title IX Regional Program Director in advance of these interviews or meetings.
 This pre-meeting allows Title IX Advisors to clarify and understand their role and MCCCDs policies and procedures.

 8. Can a party change Title IX Advisors during the Title IX resolution process?

 Yes.
-If a party changes Title IX Advisors, they party is expected to provide timely notice to the Title IX Coordinator if they change Title IX Advisors at any time during the proceedings.
+If a party changes Title IX Advisors, they party is expected to provide timely notice to the EO/Title IX Regional Program Director if they change Title IX Advisors at any time during the proceedings.
 It is assumed that if a party changes Title IX Advisors, consent to share information with the previous Title IX Advisor is terminated, and a release for the new Title IX Advisor must be secured.
-Parties are expected to inform the Title IX Coordinator of the identity of the new Title IX Advisor at least two (2) days before a meeting where the party and their Title IX Advisor is to be present.
-If a party changes Title IX Advisors before the hearing, the party is expected to inform the Title IX Coordinator of that change at least two (2) business days before the hearing.
+Parties are expected to inform the EO/Title IX Regional Program Director of the identity of the new Title IX Advisor at least two (2) days before a meeting where the party and their Title IX Advisor is to be present.
+If a party changes Title IX Advisors before the hearing, the party is expected to inform the EO/Title IX Regional Program Director of that change at least two (2) business days before the hearing.

 9. Are there any other expectations of an Title IX Advisor?